-Patrick Munson, MD: Vice PresidentI became an ophthalmologist after my own experiences with poor vision as a child and temporary vision loss due to injury.
-Fortunately, those conditions were correctable, but I never forgot how debilitating even small amounts of vision loss can be to a person’s independence, happiness, and sense of self.
-Now, as an eye surgeon, I work hard to promote eye health and preserve vision.
-Hope Vision Foundation expands the spectrum of services available to my patients!
+Patrick Munson, MD: Vice PresidentPatrick Munson became an ophthalmologist after his own experiences with poor vision as a child and temporary vision loss due to an injury.
+While those conditions were correctable, Patrick never forgot how debilitating even small amounts of vision loss can be to a person’s independence, happiness, and overall sense of self.
+At Hope Vision Foundation, Patrick works hard to promote eye health and preserve vision.